Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 Higher effective cost (APR)

 The Annual Percentage Rate (APR) includes not just interest but also fees.
-Even a small origination fee can raise APR significantly, making the loan more expensive overall.
-For instance, typical processing fees, ranging from 0.5% to 2%, can significantly increase the APR.
+Even a small processing fee can raise APR significantly, making the loan more expensive overall.
+Typical processing fees ranging from 0.5% to 2% can meaningfully increase the APR.

 Budget strains